squidfunk/mkdocs-material/docs/tutorials/github-pages.md

 Some of those are listed below.

 ## Using GitHub Actions
-This is the recommendet way to do it.
+This is the recommended way to do it.
 You can setup and use GitHub Actions in your repository to auto-publish your docs once you commit to a specific branch, merge pull requests, or whatever action you want to perform.

 !!! warning "Important"
-    You need to create a Access Token with "repo" scope for the GitHub Action to work.
+    You need to create an Access Token with "repo" scope for the GitHub Action to work.
     The GitHub Token that is created with Actions may work, but has some minor issues in combination with the gh-pages branch.

-To beginn will you need to create a new yaml file in the `.github/workflows` directory.
-If no such directory exists, will you need to create one.
+To begin will you need to create a new yaml file in the `.github/workflows` directory.
+If no such directory exists, you will need to create one.
-Alternatively can you also head over to the *Actions* tab of your repository (when enabled) and create a new workflow from there.
+Alternatively you can also head over to the *Actions* tab of your repository (when enabled) and create a new workflow from there.

-Next will you need to fill the newly created file with the following content:
+Next you will need to fill the newly created file with the following content:
 ```yaml
 name: Deploy MkDocs files